vbvg2008/benchmarks/schedule/schedule.md

 ### to do list:
-* tensor recursive detach
-* multi-gpu inferencing
+* test some sample multi-gpu call on multi-gpu
+* add pytorch and tf dependency & test them
+* deploy the api on pypi, dockerhub
 * update readme

-* model saver not saving full path
-* warmup still running on previous epoch with SpotRecovery
+* find bugs on website

+# some back log:
 * increase effective batch size functionality
 * compression implementation
 * mixed precision
 * try mse layer

-# some back log:
 * TVM?
 Ray?
 * Introduce FE to Academia in Europe